 Day 6: Lisbon

 There’s still so much more of Lisbon to be seen, with the seaside district of Belem the best place to start.
-This neighborhood lies in the western part of Lisbon and is simply unmissable on a first trip to Lisbon.
+This neighborhood lies in the western part of Lisbon and is simply unmissable on a first trip.

 Next, make a beeline across the gardens of the Praça do Império to see the mighty Monument to the Discoveries on the waterfront.
 This evocative monument celebrates the explorers who fueled the Age of Discovery and also offers a great viewing terrace from which to admire the sights of Belem.

-Heading back to Lisbon by either tram or foot along the riverfront you’ll eventually reach the Alcantara neighborhood.
-Sticking to the waterfront area you’ll have the perfect vantage point of the gigantic Ponte 25 de Abril which spans the river over to the city of Almada.
-But Alcantara is also home to the LxFactory, a revitalized industrial space full of cafes, bars, and restaurants.
+Heading back to Lisbon by either tram or foot along the riverfront, you’ll eventually reach the Alcantara neighborhood.
+Sticking to the waterfront area will give you the perfect vantage point of the gigantic Ponte 25 de Abril, which spans the river over to the city of Almada.
+Alcantara is also home to the LxFactory, a revitalized industrial space full of cafés, bars, and restaurants.
 For more details and ideas for visiting Lisbon, read our Lisbon itinerary.

 Day 7: Lisbon

 - Sintra: Once a royal resort town among the hills and forests of the Sintra Mountains, Sintra is now a widely popular tourist destination.
-The town is home to many glamorous palaces, such as Pena National Palace which is up in the hills and looks like something from a Disney movie.
-Closer to town you’ll find the Quinta da Regaleira Palace and its famous spiraling well, plus the Sintra National Palace right in the town center.
+The town is home to many glamorous palaces, such as the Pena National Palace, which is in the hills and looks like something from a Disney movie.
+Closer to town, you’ll find the Quinta da Regaleira Palace and its famous spiraling well, plus the Sintra National Palace right in the town center.
 You can book a day tour to Sintra here.

 - Cascais: The nearest seaside getaway for those in Lisbon is west of the city in the town of Cascais.
-It’s easy to relax there with its noticeably calm atmosphere and a nice selection of beaches.
-As for attractions, you have the old Fortress of Our Lady of Light and the Lighthouse Museum of Santa Marta which are both near the center of town, plus the cliffs and caves of the Boca do Inferno a little further up the coast.
+It’s easy to relax there because of its noticeably calm atmosphere and a nice selection of beaches.
+As for attractions, you have the old Fortress of Our Lady of Light and the Lighthouse Museum of Santa Marta, both near the center of town, plus the cliffs and caves of the Boca do Inferno a little further up the coast.
 You can book a day tour to Cascais here.

-- Obidos: While a little further, the gorgeous walled town of Obidos is well worth the journey.
-Located out in the rustic Portuguese countryside, Obidos sits on a hill completely protected by high stone walls and a castle keep.
-Within its walls are traditional homes painted white, yellow, and blue that are beautiful both at street level and when viewed as you do a lap of the walls.
+- Obidos: While a little further away, the gorgeous walled town of Obidos is well worth the journey.
+Located in the rustic Portuguese countryside, Obidos sits on a hill completely protected by high stone walls and a castle keep.
+Within its walls are traditional homes painted white, yellow, and blue; they are beautiful both at street level and when viewed as you do a lap of the walls.
 You can book a day tour to Obidos here.